alismael/remote-data/README.md

 />
 ```

-## Creating a custom reducer to manually update the store
+## Create a custom reducer to manually update the store

-You can create your custom reducer , here's an example to do so:
+You can create your custom reducer, here's an example:

 ```ts
 import { RemoteData, RemoteKind, Action } from 'remote-data';